 From the CIAO command line

-• Python syntax, description and examples for a specific command, assuming that CIAO_SCRIPT_LANG is set to python:
+• Python syntax, description and examples for a specific command:

 unix% ahelp <command>